sdboyer/sdboyer.io/content/vgo/failure-modes.md

 > We have been designing complex systems whose active components are variable and highly non-linear components called people, without characterizing these components or their effect on the system being designed.
 Upon reflection, this seems absurd, but remarkably few people in our field have devoted serious energy to understanding how these things called people affect software development.

 This post is focused on the failure modes of vgo, but in the spirit of Cockburn's sentiment here, it is focused on both mechanical and human failures.
-That's really the only way one can approach a problem like dependency management.
+I believe that's the only way one can approach a problem like dependency management.

 I went back and forth over the order in which to release this post and the compatibility post.
 I settled on putting this one first because I suspected that people would be (understandably!) skeptical about some of the strong statements in the first piece.
 To that end, this post provides evidence for four of the six main issues: